jrlodge/dtmf-sandbox/README.md

 bash tools/gen_dtmf_tests.sh
 ```

-The generated WAVs land in `artifacts/wav/tests/` (ignored by git) and include clean, white-noise, ATC-noise, noise-only, and silence cases across multiple spacing regimes.
+The generated WAVs land in `artifacts/wav/tests/` (ignored by git) and include clean, white-noise, ATC-noise, multi-noise, bursty-noise, noise-only, and silence cases across multiple spacing regimes with jitter/offset variants to stress timing.

 One-step evaluation wrappers are available for macOS (bash) and Windows (PowerShell):